Petrozavodsk phenomenon: Natural origin

+Artificial human origin

 In the interview, published in 1977 by Kansan Uutiset and Uusi Suomi, the employee of Nurmijärvi geophysical observatory Matti Kivinen assumed that an unidentified object over Finland could be the remnant of a launch vehicle or satellite.
 James Oberg attributed the Petrozavodsk object to the launch of the Soviet satellite Kosmos-955 from Plesetsk Cosmodrome, which took place on 20 September at about 3:58 local time.
 According to James Oberg, because Kosmos-955 was launched in the north-eastern direction, the residents of Petrozavodsk (located to the south-west from Plesetsk) observed the blaze trail from the satellite's nozzles, which caused the phenomenon.
 Oberg's view was endorsed, particularly by the IZMIRAN fellow Yuli Platov in 1984.
 According to Platov, the appearance of a shining spot was associated with the flare of the satellite's engine.
 The formation of an extended glowing area reportedly coincided with the satellite's leaving the Earth's shadow.
 Similar phenomena (given the name "space jellyfish") following the launch of satellites near dawn or dusk have been reported multiple times since the Petrozavodsk incident.
 Platov further linked the development of the radiant structure to the passage of Kosmos-955 through the turbopause boundary, "above which the scattering of combustion products occurs without the damping effect of the atmosphere".
 In 1985, Platov's view was published by Soviet magazine Nauka v SSSR.

 In a later article, Platov noted that "a number of additional effects, that accompanied the Petrozavodsk phenomenon, was associated with the unsuccessful test launch of a ballistic missile, that was conducted in the same region almost at the same time".
 Nonetheless, since the inconclusive Soviet investigation, the Kosmos-955 argument remains contested.
 Referring to his 18-year service experience at Kapustin Yar site, Ukrainian researcher Oleh Pruss said: "I know firsthand, what a spectacle in the sky occurs during the rocket launches – it's quite an impressive view.
 However, there was something completely different over Petrozavodsk".